 AI systems can use large-scale and sometimes sensitive datasets, such as medical or criminal justice records.
 This raises important questions about protecting people’s privacy and ensuring that they understand how their data is used.
 Also, the data used for training automated decision-making systems can contain biases, creating systems that might discriminate against certain groups of people.

-- How do important concepts such as data control, consent and ownership relate to the use of AI systems?
-How can these concepts be operationalized so that they guarantee freedoms for individuals and groups?
+- How do concepts such as consent and ownership relate to using data in AI systems?

-- What forms of transparency are most useful for ensuring the beneficial use of AI?
-What policies and tools are required to allow for meaningful audits of AI systems and the data they use?
+- What policies and tools allow meaningful audits of AI systems and their data?